Donaldson ejected for kicking dirt on plate after home run - Albert Lea Tribune

 Donaldson barked at plate umpire Dan Bellino for the second time in the sixth inning of a 4-3 loss to the Chicago White Sox on Thursday.

-With Minnesota trailing 3-2, Bellino called a strike when the 2015 AL MVP checked his swing on a 2-0 pitch from Reynaldo López.
+With the score 2-2, Bellino called a strike when the 2015 AL MVP checked his swing on a 2-0 pitch from Reynaldo López.

 Manager Rocco Baldelli came out to speak with Bellino, and Donaldson homered down the left-field line on the next offering.
 After rounding the bases, Donaldson kicked dirt at home plate as he crossed it.